 - Juan Carlos Cerna Barrantes is a Young Leaders of the Americas Initiative (YLAI) 2018 alum from Nicaragua

-Juan Carlos is the Founder and CEO of Camas Karen S.A., the only mattress industry in Nicaragua.
+Juan Carlos is the Founder and CEO of Camas Karen S.A., the only mattress company in Nicaragua.
 After completing the YLAI program, he and his team developed a platform to sell their mattresses online.
 This decision has enabled clients to buy his products without having to go to a physical store and risk their health.
 After ordering online, products are delivered to the client’s house within 24 to 72 hours.

 As a display of innovation and resilience during this global crisis, Juan Carlos and his team have restructured their production lines to shift towards manufacturing face masks, medical gowns, face shields, and hospital mattresses.
 Beyond lending support to sick patients, healthcare workers, and the general public, for Juan Carlos, the greatest milestone in this time of uncertainty has been to keep the health and jobs of his team members who come from one of the most impoverished areas of Managua, Ciudad Sandino, Nicaragua.